LDAPAccountManager/lam/lam/docs/README.upgrade.txt

 New lamList function:

- The function listPrintTableCellContent() allows you to control how the LDAP attributes are displayed in the table.
+ - listPrintTableCellContent(): This function allows you to control how the LDAP attributes are displayed in the table.
 This can be used to display links or binary data.

+ - listPrintAdditionalOptions(): If you want to display additional conrols for a list please use this function.
+The controls will be placed under the account table.